2007–08 Blackpool F.C. season

 The 2007–08 season was Blackpool F.C.'s 100th season (97th consecutive) in the Football League.
 It was their first season back in the second tier of English football in 29 years.
-They finished nineteenth, the club's highest-place finish in the Football League in 37 years.
+They finished nineteenth, the club's highest-placed finish in the Football League in 30 years.

 Ben Burgess was the club's top scorer, with ten goals overall.

 Blackpool set a new club record of twelve consecutive victories, carrying over from the end of the previous season, with 0–1 and 1–0 results over Leicester City and Huddersfield Town, respectively.

 At the end of the season, manager Simon Grayson released eleven players, most of whom had not featured in the first team this season, and on 30 May he confirmed that he wanted to sign at least six new players.
 He went on to sign twelve (including three on loan) before the start of the 2008–09 season.